-India vs Australia, 1st ODI: We are lucky to have Hardik Pandya, says Virat Kohli
+Hardik Pandya was the game-changer for us, says Virat Kohli

 Indian captain Virat Kohli was all praise for his team’s middle order and Hardik Pandya in particular after India’s 26 run (D/L) win over Australia.
 On a day when India’s formidable top order failed to fire, the likes of Kedar Jadhav, MS Dhoni and Hardik Pandya stepped up to help the hosts put up a formidable total.
-Pandya scored a blistering 83 off 66 balls that took away the momentum from Australia.
+Pandya scored a blistering 83 off 66 balls that took away the momentum from Australia in a rain-soaked first ODI at Chennai’s MA Chidambaram stadium.

 “Hardik believes in himself, and his innings was the game-changer,” said Kohli in the post-match presentation, “He possesses all three skills equally and we are lucky to have him.”
 Australia’s innings started late and their target was reduced to 164 that they had to get in 21 overs.
 Pandya chipped in at this point as well, picking the all-important wicket of Australian skipper Steve Smith and that of Travis Head.